pjanec/dirigent/DONE.md

 [FIXED] StartupPlan not applied in Gui.WinForms, always starts without a plan selected

 [BUG] Detect "offline" by time delat from last received update (don't rely on time sync across computers)

+[BUG] Single instance checking not working, multiple instances can be opened